Dialysis fluids are electrolyte solutions with concentrations that are close to extracellular fluid or plasma. They contain, or may contain:

-Dialysis fluids are solutions that are produced by proportional dilution devices incorporated in the dialysis machine (on-line production) or separate from them (off-line production) by mixing concentrated electrolytic solutions or powdered salts with appropriately pre-treated municipal water.
+Dialysis fluids are solutions created by proportional dilution devices built into the dialysis system (on-line production) or by combining concentrated electrolytic solutions or powdered salts with appropriately pre-treated municipal water (off-line production).

 The kidney’s physiological principles are replicated in the hemodialysis procedure.
 Diffusion, in which blood is forced to flow in the opposite direction of the dialysis fluid, and ultrafiltration, in which fluid is forced through a semipermeable membrane using convective force.

 To safely perform a dialysis operation, a large quantity of high purity dialysis water is needed.
 Single 4-hour dialysis treatment can use up to 150L of “ultra-pure” dialysis water.
 Producing this high-quality water is a multi-step filtration method that necessitates many stages of processing before it can be presented to the dialyzer membrane and the patient’s blood.